designsystemau/steering-committee/notes/meetings/2021-12/december-15.md

 ## Survey findings

 * MS to present
-* Results at assets/survey-results.pdf and assets/survey-results-full.csv

 ## Prioritisation of actions related to survey findings

 * MS to facilitate
-* Addition Q from @elisechant: Is GitHub literacy an issue for RFC and Steering Committee process?
+* Additional from @elisechant: Is GitHub literacy an issue for RFC and Steering Committee process?
 Should we trial an alternate tool like Notion?

 ## Creating a skills register